drfailer/lock_free_program_proving/README.md

 and a state which is used to determine the slot ownership (the slot is empty, being written or being read).

+> [!IMPORTANT]
-The goal is to have a realistic lock-free algorithm to prove, but this does not aim to be the most efficient lock-free queue implementation.
+> The goal is to have a realistic lock-free algorithm to prove, but this does not
+> aim to be the most efficient lock-free queue implementation.

+> [!IMPORTANT]
+> I have little experience with formal methods and lock-free programs writing.
+> This experiment represents one way of approaching the problem, but more
+> experienced programmers can end up with better results.

 The queue implementation is written in [Odin](https://odin-lang.org/) because it's a simple and amazing language!